 What is makhani or butter masala?

-Basically, it’s a very flavorful and buttery tomato cashews based curry with paneer chunks dip in it.
+Basically, it’s a very flavorful and buttery tomato cashew based gravy with paneer / veggies / meat.

 Paneer is an Indian traditional cheese, while makhani means “with butter”.
-Sometimes the paneer is marinated in curd or mustard oil mixed with a few spices, then fried or grilled.
+Now it’s easy to understand why tofu is on my ingredients list :).
+Sometimes paneer is marinated with curd or mustard oil and a few spices, then fried or grilled.

 Vegan tofu makhani ingredients